vanling/docs/configuration/users-roles-permissions/roles.md

 ---
 description:
+  Roles are essentially a bundle of pre-configured access permissions which you can (re)assign to any number of users.
 readTime:
 ---

 # Roles

-> Roles are essentially a bundle of pre-configured access permissions which you can (re)assigned to any number of users.
+> Roles are essentially a bundle of pre-configured access permissions which you can (re)assign to any number of users.

 :::tip Learn More